 The town of Huddersfield is the birthplace of Rugby League.
 In 1895, a meeting of 21 Lancashire and Yorkshire clubs set up the Northern Rugby Football Union, which later became the Rugby Football League.

 Yorkshire is the birthplace to many artists including Def Leppard, Kaiser Chiefs, Artic Monkeys, The Human League, The Beautiful South, Zayn Malik.

 Leeds is home to one of the world’s biggest annual music festivals – Leeds Festival and the state of the art First Direct Arena.

 There are more than 50 breweries located in Yorkshire.
 From historic breweries with oak-timbered ceilings, to micro breweries with state-of-the-art stainless steel, between them all the Yorkshire brewers are producing hundreds of varieties of real ale.

 If it’s not clear already, we love our county of Yorkshire and are thrilled that we get a day in the year to celebrate everything about it!

-We have done a lot of work over the past few years with the Yorkshire Wildlife Trust and are currently supporting the Yorkshire Children’s Trust.
+We have done a lot of work over the past few years with the Yorkshire Wildlife Trust and the Yorkshire Children’s Trust.
 Both these organisations do some fantastic work in Yorkshire and we would love for you to take a look and see if there is anything you could do to support their commitments.